Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Data/QueryFeaturesWithArcadeExpression/readme.md

-# Query features with arcade expression
+# Query features with Arcade expression

-Query features on a map using an arcade expression.
+Query features on a map using an Arcade expression.

 ![QueryFeaturesWithArcadeExpression](QueryFeaturesWithArcadeExpression.jpg)